-In addition, the total amount raised must be announced on campus, and written confirmation of the delivery of funds to the appropriate parties must be submitted to the Division of Student Affairs.
+Additionally, it is mandatory to announce the total amount of funds raised on campus.
+Moreover, written confirmation of the delivery of funds to the appropriate parties must be submitted to the Division of Student Affairs for documentation and verification purposes.

-2.15) Disruptive Student as defined in AUK Policy:
+2.16) Disruptive Student as defined in AUK Policy: